ian-yc-kim/fs_flowstate_svc/API.md

 - `start_date`: date (optional) - Filter events starting from this date
 - `end_date`: date (optional) - Filter events ending before this date
 - `category`: string (optional) - Filter events by category

+### InboxItemConvertToEvent
+- `item_id`: UUID - The ID of the inbox item to convert (required)
+- `start_time`: datetime - Start time of the new calendar event in ISO 8601 format (required)
+- `end_time`: datetime - End time of the new calendar event in ISO 8601 format (required)
+- `event_title`: string (optional) - Optional title for the event.
+Defaults to inbox item content if not provided
+- `event_description`: string (optional) - Optional description for the event.
+Defaults to inbox item content if not provided and content is short, or empty
+- `is_all_day`: boolean - Whether the event is an all-day event (default: false)
+- `is_recurring`: boolean - Whether the event is a recurring event (default: false)
+- `event_category`: string (optional) - Optional category for the event.
+Defaults to inbox item category if not provided
+- `event_metadata`: object (optional) - Optional metadata for the event.
+The original inbox item ID will be included here automatically